evykassirer/notes/cs341/341notes.md

 using DFS

 - we did an example on the board
 - do DFS -> if there is any back edge, quit and say it's not a DAG
 - if no back edge, reverse order of finishing times yields the top ordering
- - how do we recognize when we encouner a back edge vw? answ: w is gray
+- how do we recognize when we encounter a back edge vw?
+ -answ: w is gray
 - we could run DFS then sort the array f in reverse order theta(nlogn)
 - more efficient: when we finish an item, put it on stack, then pop stack n times to reverse order at the end - this is theta(n)
 - DFS algorithm is theta(n+m) - recall m is #edges and m <= n^2
+ - n for stack
+ - m for DFS

- *** see code on slides ***
+ *** TODO (code on slides) ***

 ##Nov 11

 graph terminology

 - connected graph: any two vertices are joined by a path
 - disconnected graph: connected components which are maximal connected subgraph
 - a digraph is strongly connected iff for any vertices u, v there is a directed path from u to v and a directed path from v to u
 - strongly connected components: maximal strongly connected subgraphs

 example on the board